emagiz/emdocs/referenceguide/web-service-outbound-gateway.md

 Channel where reply messages should be sent to.

 You can select the <code>nullChannel</code> here to silently drop the reply messages.

 <i>Required</i>

+Advice can be added to change the behaviour of this endpoint, for example to add retry logic in case of failures.
+The following types of advice are available:

+<b>Retry advice</b>: allows configuration of sophisticated retry scenarios; this includes specifying policies for retry attemps, backoff periods between attempts and the recovery strategy when retries are exhausted
+<b>Circuit breaker</b>: if a certain number of consecutive attempts fails, new requests will <i>fail fast</i> and no attempt will be made to invoke the request handler again until some time has expired
+<b>Expression evaluating advice</b>: general advice that evaluates a configurable <i>SpEL expression</i> on successful and/or failed attempts, and optionally can send a message to a <i>success channel</i> and/or <i>failure channel</i>

+By adding multiple advices to this endpoint you can create even more complex combined behaviour.
+For example, if you add a <i>circuit breaker</i> and a <i>retry advice</i>, you can create a scenario where the circuit breaker only opens when all retries are exhaused.
+Note that the order of the advice types is important, as switching the order will change the combined behaviour: the first item in the list will be the top of the advice chain, meaning it will be the last advice that is evaluated.
+Also note that if any advice "traps" exceptions, all advices higher up in the chain won't know about any failures.

+#### Id
+Name that uniquely identifies this flow component.

+<i>Required</i>